 Beneath Middlewich are geological deposits containing brine, the source for salt.
-During medieval years, brine pits were dug and the saline water was pulled out by bucket, and sent along pipes or wooden conduits to the salt-houses, or ‘Wych-houses’ as they were known – hence the ‘wich’ suffixing our town’s name.
+During medieval years, brine pits were dug and the saline water was pulled out by bucket and sent along pipes or wooden conduits to the salt-houses, or ‘Wych-houses’ as they were known – hence the ‘wich’ suffixing our town’s name.
 Here, the brine was boiled to make the salt which generated Middlewich’s wealth.

 Technological innovation in the form of canal construction meant that narrowboats were used to ship salt across the country, rather than the pack-horse or wagon.
 By the late 19th century shafts were sunk in search of new brine sources, and pumps were used to lift it into the saltworks, a process which would come to establish Middlewich’s chemical industry.
 The expansion of this industry lead to many businesses, such as Bisto and British Salt, setting up factories along the banks of the Trent & Mersey Canal.

-There has been a settlement in Middlewich since at least AD 70, and bounteous evidence our of past has been discovered, such the Harbutt’s Field fort, pottery and trajan coinage.It is thought that Romans settled in Middlewich due to it being located on major waterway and travel junctions, and ultimately, because of its salt supplies.
+There has been a settlement in Middlewich since at least AD 70, and bounteous evidence of our past has been discovered, such the Harbutt’s Field fort, pottery and Trajan coinage.It is thought that Romans settled in Middlewich due to it being located on major waterway and travel junctions, and ultimately, because of its salt supplies.
 Middlewich thus served as a major site of salt production for Roman settlers and their descendants.

 Initially Middlewich was used as an auxiliary base for the Roman army, but went on to specialise in salt-working.
 Evidence of this history has emerged through excavations at Middlewich sites, with brine springs and storage tanks being significant findings.
 Many excavated artefacts can be viewed at Middlewich Library.